naoyam/physis/README.md

-# A High-Level Domain-Specific Framework for Stencil Computations
+# Physis: A High-Level Domain-Specific Framework for Stencil Computations

 ## Overview

-Physis is a framework for stencil computations on modern heterogeneous parallel computing systems.
-The main goals are productivity and performance.
-The Physis DSL, which consists of a small set of custom programming constructs , allows very concise and portable implementations of stencil computations on a variety of high performance systems with a particular focus on modern programmable GPUs.
+Physis is a framework for stencil computations that is designed for a variety of parallel computing systems with a particular focus on programmable GPUs.
+The primary goals are high productivity and high performance.
+A small set of custom programming constructs, the Physis DSL, allows for very concise and portable implementations of common stencil computations.
 A single Physis program runs on x86 CPUs, NVIDIA GPUs, and even clusters of them with no platform-specific code.

-This software consists of a DSL translator and runtime for each target platform.
-The translator automatically generates platform-specific source code from a single Physis source, which is then compiled with a platform-native compiler to generate final executable code.
-The runtime component is a thin software layer that manages application-independent tasks for each platform, such as managing GPU devices and network connections.
+This software consists of a DSL translator and runtime layer for each supported platform.
+The translator automatically generates platform-specific source code from Physis code, which is then compiled by a platform-native compiler to generate final executable code.
+The runtime component is a thin software layer that performs application-independent common tasks, such as management of GPU devices and network connections.

 ## Features